huggingface/blog/setfit-optimum-intel.md

 perf_metrics = pb.run_benchmark()
 ```

-First, we’ll need to define a wrapper around our SetFit model which plugs in our quantized model at inference (instead of the original model body).
+Now let's run the benchmark on on our optimized model.
+We’ll first need to define a wrapper around our SetFit model which plugs in our quantized model body at inference (instead of the original model body).
 Then, we can run the benchmark using this wrapper.

 ```python
 import optimum.intel